 Brand new to yoga?
 We pride ourselves on having successfully worked with a lot of new yogis since we have opened.
 We understand that coming into a yoga class can seem intimidating and overwhelming.
 Most people are not naturally flexible and some think that yoga is bending yourself into a pretzel from a headstand.
 Yoga is actually quite the opposite, and the majority of the postures are actually accessible and come with modifications.
 You can come in with various health conditions and if you have the desire to work and grow, yoga is the place for you.
-The internet is full of articles around yoga and the many benefits.
-We encourage you to do your research online and to ask your doctor if you aren't sure with your condition.
+If you are working through an injury or not sure if you are ready for a class, we offer Privates.
+Just $50 for the first class.

 Best Classes to Start: